BatistaCo-Pedro/node/doc/api/fs.md

 Write an array of {ArrayBufferView}s to the file.

-The promise is fulfilled with an object containing a two properties:
+The promise is resolved with an object containing a two properties:

 * `bytesWritten` {integer} the number of bytes written
 * `buffers` {Buffer\[]|TypedArray\[]|DataView\[]} a reference to the `buffers` input.

-It is unsafe to call `writev()` multiple times on the same file without waiting for the promise to be fulfilled (or rejected).
+It is unsafe to call `writev()` multiple times on the same file without waiting for the promise to be resolved (or rejected).

 On Linux, positional writes don't work when the file is opened in append mode.
 The kernel ignores the position argument and always appends the data to